BarleyDavana/DTANetPerturbeR/README.md

 ![architecture](https://github.com/BarleyDavana/DTANetPerturbeR/assets/130750578/6cebb735-339f-4af4-bfb6-361496342525)

 ### Construct Disease Network
-The createDiseaseNetwork.R script is used to construct a disease gene network for a given set of disease genes.
+The **createDiseaseNetwork.R** script is used to construct a disease protein network for a given set of disease genes.
 ```
 ├── Step1
 │ ├── getCommonGenes.R